Deep Nonparametric Estimation of Intrinsic Data Structures by Chart Autoencoders: Generalization Error and Robustness: Main results

 for some constant $C$ depending on $d,\tau,q,B,C_{\cM}$ and the volume of $\cM$, and $C_1$ depending on $\tau,q$.
 The constant hidden in $O$ depends on $d,\tau,q,B,C_{\cM}$ and the volume of $\cM$. \end{theorem}

 Theorem \ref{thm.gaussian} is proved in Section \ref{proof.gaussian}.
 Theorem \ref{thm.gaussian} is a straightforward extension of Theorem \ref{thm.multi} to Setting \ref{setting.gaussian} with general noise.
+The network architecture in Theorem \ref{thm.gaussian} has a similar size as that in Theorem \ref{thm.multi}.
+We summarize the network architectures specified in Theorem \ref{thm.single}, \ref{thm.multi} and \ref{thm.gaussian} in Table \ref{tab.architecture}.
 Compared to the upper bound in Theorem \ref{thm.multi}, Theorem \ref{thm.gaussian} has an additional term $C_1\sigma^2$ which comes from the tangential component of noise.
 If tangential noise exists, a given point $\xb$ may correspond to multiple (and probably infinitely many) points on $\cM$.
 Therefore the generalization error cannot converge to 0 as the sample size increases.
-This fundamental difficulty of high-dimensional noise is also demonstrated by our numerical experiments. }
+This fundamental difficulty of high-dimensional noise is also demonstrated by our numerical experiments.